About

 The Academic CERP Program is designed to guide the practitioner from the theoretical foundations to the clinical applications of equine rehabilitation in physical medicine.

-- Upon successful completion of the program and examination, participants receive the coveted of Certified Equine Rehabilitation Practitioner credential.
+• Upon successful completion of the program and examination, participants receive the coveted Certified Equine Rehabilitation Practitioner credential.

 Getting Started in Equine Physical Rehabilitation